GiuliaBessegato/bbcnewstextanalysis/README.md

 All rights, including copyright, in the content of the original articles are owned by the BBC.

 ### Why the project is useful
-The relevance of analyzing articles' texts on media is linked to framing issues and events as long as they may configure both public opinion and emotional responses of the reader.
+The relevance of analyzing articles' texts on media is linked to framing issues and events as long as they may configure both public opinion and emotional responses of the reader

 ---
 #### Author
 Bessegato Giulia